mezanddav/architect.cftools/README.md

 `sudo nano /opt/cftools/architect/agent/config.toml`

 ```
-The default root user password for architect (not the system user) is a randomized uuid4 (122 bit entropy).
+The default root user password for architect (not the system user) is a
+randomized uuid4 (122 bit entropy).
 The password is meant to be changed.
-Dont use weak passwords.
-All agent credentials are to be treated as confidential API keys.
-If your use case requires it, you can disable remote root user access and only allow it from localhost eg. 127.0.0.1.
+Don't use weak passwords.
+All agent credentials are to be treated as
+confidential API keys.
+If your use case requires it, you can disable
+remote root user access and only allow it from localhost eg. 127.0.0.1.
 ```

 and config file: